wrmadsen/dev-public-opinion/README.md

 Using Twitter data, I aim to estimate public opinion and investigate to what extent and how these estimates can be used to increase political accountability.

+## Hypotheses
+A model using region-level differences will predict more accurately than a model using only individual covariates?
+A

 ## Pipeline
 1. Data collection: Tweets, covariates, electoral results, survey results, language demographics
 2. Tweet analysis: